-Site-directed mutagenesis and gene cloning.
+Site-directed mutagenesis and gene cloning

-VRC01 heavy and light chain gene sequences were plant-codon optimised for tobacco (provided by Mapp Biopharmaceutical, Inc).
-The heavy chain sequences were mutagenised using the QuickChange® (Stratagene) protocol and primers designed to replace the Asn codon with Ser at position 297.
+VRC01 heavy- and light-chain gene sequences were plant-codonoptimized for tobacco (provided by Mapp Biopharmaceutical, Inc.).
+The heavy-chain sequences were mutagenized using the QuikChange® (Stratagene) protocol and primers designed to replace the Asn codon with Ser at position 297.
 Transformed colonies were selected and plasmids were isolated using QIAprep® Spin Miniprep Kit (Qiagen) and confirmed by sequencing.
-Both mutated and original sequences of VRC01 light and heavy chain were sub-cloned into the plant expression vector pEAQ-HT-DEST3 (Sainsbury et al., 2009)by LR recombination using the Gateway cloning system (Invitrogen).
-DH5α competent E. coli cells were transformed and colonies containing pEAQ-HT vectors with appropriate gene constructs were selected using kanamycin.
+Both mutated and original sequences of VRC01 light and heavy chains were subcloned into the plant expression vector pEAQ-HT-DEST3 (Sainsbury et al., 2009) by LR recombination using the Gateway cloning system (Invitrogen).
+DH5 $\alpha$ competent E. coli cells were transformed, and colonies containing pEAQ-HT vectors with appropriate gene constructs were selected using kanamycin.
 Expression vectors were isolated by QIAprep® Spin Miniprep Kit (Qiagen).

-Antibody expression in N. benthamiana and purification.
+Antibody expression in N. benthamiana and purification